gettyio/trueshop-cli/README.md

       • hook - Create a new hook
       • middleware - Create an Express middleware
       • service - Generate a new service
-      • plugin - Create a new Feathers plugin
+      • plugin - Create a new Trueshop plugin

     *